KALSANG2006AI/chatbox-with-server-admistration/README.md

-# Chatbox with Server Administration and Face Recognition
+Chatbox with Server Administration and Face Recognition Project Objective

+The goal of this project is to design and develop an intelligent web-based chat system that integrates artificial intelligence, facial recognition, and structured data management.
+It was created independently as a personal research and learning project to explore the intersection of AI, computer vision, and web development.
+The system acts as a virtual assistant capable of answering college-related questions, recognizing staff members from uploaded images, and holding general AI-based conversations.

+Overview

-This project is a Flask-based web application that integrates AI-powered responses using Ollama, facial recognition using the `face_recognition` library, and structured Q&A based on college and staff data in JSON format.
-It includes endpoints for general chat, structured queries, and image-based face recognition.
-The app is designed for use in a campus environment and is deployable publicly via ngrok.
+This is a Flask-based web application that combines AI-generated responses using Ollama, facial recognition through the face_recognition library, and structured Q&A using JSON data.

----
+It demonstrates how data-driven systems, machine learning models, and web technologies can be integrated into a single interactive platform.
+The project is designed for a campus context but can be adapted for other organizations and domains.

-## Features
+Features

-- AI chatbot using `mistral:7b-instruct` via Ollama
+AI chatbot using the mistral:7b-instruct model via Ollama

-- Structured responses based on local JSON data (`staff.json` and `CollegeData.json`)
+Structured answers from local JSON data (staff.json, CollegeData.json)

-- Face recognition to identify staff members from uploaded images
+Face recognition for identifying staff members from uploaded images

-- Secure file handling and verification using Pillow
+Image verification and preprocessing using Pillow

+Flask backend with CORS-enabled communication

-- Public deployment via ngrok
+Optional deployment via ngrok for public access

+Technologies Used

+Language: Python

-- CORS-enabled Flask backend
+Framework: Flask

----
+AI Model: Mistral 7B (via Ollama)

+Libraries:

+flask and flask-cors – web application and API

+face_recognition – face detection and encoding

+pillow – image processing

+numpy – numerical operations

+pyngrok – public deployment tunneling

+Data Format: JSON

+Frontend: HTML and JavaScript (in the static directory)

-## Project Structure
+Project Structure

-chatbox-with-server-admistration/
+chatbox-with-server-administration/
-├── static/ # Static files (e.g., index.html)
+├── static/
-├── staff_images/ # Staff photos used for recognition
+├── staff_images/
 ├── data/
-│ ├── staff.json # Staff data (name, image, position)
+│   ├── staff.json
-│ └── CollegeData.json # General college info (fees, departments, etc.)
+│   └── CollegeData.json
-├── speech.py # Main Flask application
+├── speech.py

----

-## Requirements
+Requirements

-To run this project, install the following Python packages:
+Install the following Python dependencies:

-pip install flask flask-cors face_recognition pillow pyngrok numpy ollama You will also need:
+pip install flask flask-cors face_recognition pillow pyngrok numpy ollama

-Ollama installed and running

-A compatible model (e.g., mistral:7b-instruct) pulled
+Setup steps:

+Install and run Ollama

+Pull the required model:

+ollama pull mistral:7b-instruct

-Valid staff images saved in the staff_images/ directory
+Place valid staff images in the staff_images directory

-JSON data files in the correct format
+Ensure that staff.json and CollegeData.json are correctly formatted in the data directory

-Running the App
+Running the Application

-From the project directory:
+Start the application using:

 python speech.py

-After starting, the terminal will display a public ngrok URL where the app can be accessed.
+It will be available at http://localhost:5000.
+If ngrok is configured, a public link will also be generated for remote access.

 API Endpoints
 Endpoint	Method	Description
-/	GET	Loads the main static page (index.html)
+/	GET	Loads the main interface
-/ask	POST	Accepts a message and returns a structured answer based on JSON data /chat	POST	Sends a general chat message to the AI model /upload	POST	Accepts an image and returns matched staff name, if found
+/ask	POST	Returns structured answers from JSON data /chat	POST	Sends a message to the AI model

-JSON Format Guidelines
+/upload	POST	Identifies staff members from uploaded images JSON Format Examples

 staff.json
-json
-Copy code

 {
   "staff": [
     {